RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 You must use a function to return or update the values.
 We do not recommend updating or editing these properties without using their accessor functions.

 1. `_type`: SensorType; enumerated type of sensor
-2. `_data`: Pyarrow table of the sensor data; always has timestamps as the first column, the other columns are the data fields
+2. `_data`: Pyarrow table of the sensor data; always has timestamps as the first column, the other columns are the data fields.
-   This value is only used when the data is not saved as a parquet file.
 3. `_sample_rate_hz`: float; sample rate in Hz of the sensor, default np.nan, usually 1/sample_interval_s
 4. `_sample_interval_s`: float; mean duration in seconds between samples, default np.nan, usually 1/sample_rate
 5. `_sample_interval_std_s`: float; standard deviation in seconds between samples, default np.nan